 Tips For An Effective Stress Management-

-There is much awareness about stress and the need to handle it.
+There is much awareness about stress, its symptoms, and the need to handle it.
 There are several stress management techniques; some need expert guidance, and some are quite easy to incorporate in your daily life.

 The following are a few simple things that can be quick fixes to your whizzing stress when made a part of your daily routine.
 When these become a part of your routine, your stress wouldn’t be even noticeable.